 Another common mistake is failure to present your home at its best at valuation time.
 A dirty, cluttered home may unintentionally reflect a lack of maintenance and care, potentially impacting the professional’s perception when inspecting and appraising your home.

 Do your best to ensure your house is clean, organised, and decluttered.
+Schedule the valuation date when your home is in its best condition.

-Overestimating How Much Renovations Are Worth
+Overestimating How Much Renovations Add to Market Value

-While renovations and upgrades can indeed increase your home’s worth, they only sometimes meet dollar-for-dollar value at selling time.
+While renovations and upgrades can increase your home’s worth, they only sometimes meet dollar-for-dollar value at selling time.
 The actual value differs from home to home, as it is also subject to market trends and demands, neighbourhood context, and the quality of the work done, among others.

-They’ll take note of the layout, the size of the rooms, the condition of the house, and other details that contribute to its value, like renovations, fixtures and fittings, and the quality of construction.
+The inspector will take note of the layout, the size of the rooms, the condition of the house, and other details that contribute to its value, like renovations, fixtures and fittings, and the quality of construction.

 The aspects looked at during a home valuation of a house include property information like:

-• The property’s dimensions
+- The property’s dimensions

-• The quantity and sort of rooms
+- The quantity and sort of rooms

-• The quality and status of fixtures and fittings
+- The quality and status of fixtures and fittings

-• Areas that require enhancement or repair work
+- Areas that require enhancement or repair work

-• Geographical location of the property
+- Geographical location of the property

-• The structure’s overall integrity and condition (including any defects)
+- The structure’s overall integrity and condition (including any defects)

-• The calibre of property presentation and interior fittings
+- The calibre of property presentation and interior fittings

-• Accessibility features, like ease of vehicle access and the presence of a garage
+- Accessibility features, like ease of vehicle access and the presence of a garage

-• Planning restrictions and local city zoning regulations
+- Planning restrictions and local city zoning regulations

-• Recent property transactions in your precinct and prevailing market trends.
+- Recent property transactions in your precinct and prevailing market trends.

 After the Inspection